-Continuous improvement and adaption: ultimately, the goal of the net promoter system is service innovation to enable a firm to continuously adapt to meet the changing demands of its clients.
+Ultimately, the goal of the net promoter system is service innovation to enable a firm to continuously adapt to meet the changing demands of its clients.

 Feedback is the starting point for innovation.

-Listen | Learn | Respond: of course seeking feedback is just the start.
+Of course seeking feedback is just the start.
 Seeking feedback is the 'listening' part of the net promoter system journey.
 The key next step is to 'learn' - to think deeply about what you are hearing and explore it further.
 Once you understand you in a position to 'respond' by developing changes to your processes and service offerings.

+Unless you assign accountability for innovation you might find it just doesn't happen.
 We'd love to discuss this further with you so don't hesitate to get in touch.